STOP THE PRESS MOMENTOUS ANNOUNCEMENT.

 Closing the attainment gap

-We are delighted to be contributing the AFA’s Conference on Wednesday 17th October by being on the panel for “Managing Transitions in the Early Years’ session alongside Maureen Hunt from AFA and Ben Clay from LEYF Nurseries.
+We were delighted to contribute to AFA’s Conference on Wednesday 17th October.
+Our Director, Sue Newman, was on the panel to discuss “Managing Transitions in the Early Years” alongside Maureen Hunt of AFA.
 We look forward to putting forward the case for music in this context, and how our music programmes can support not just an inclusive, social transition, but also the wider EYFS areas of learning and development at these times and beyond.

 Music is an incredibly powerful, intrinsically human behaviour that has the potential to transform individuals and communities.
 Boogie Mites’ guiding principles have always recognised the innate musicality of children.
 We are thrilled that the new guidance is available to support practitioners and parents with introducing regular music practise for children from birth.
 It really is a momentous achievement for all.